reisxd/TizenBrew/docs/README.md

 To install TizenBrew, you need to have a Samsung TV (Tizen) device that has at least Tizen 3.0 (2017 or newer).
 There are two ways to install TizenBrew.

+### Using TizenBrew Installer

+This method is easier than the USB Demo Package method, but it works only on Tizen 3.0 to 5.5 (2017 to 2020).
+If you have a newer TV, use the USB Demo Package method.

+1. Change the Host PC IP address to `127.0.0.1` by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)

+2. Open up https://tizentube.live/installer on your TV's browser.

+3. Click on the "Install TizenBrew" button.

+4. You can now launch the TizenBrew app on your TV.

 ### Using USB Demo Package

 Note that this method could be temporary.
 If you want to have TizenBrew permanently installed, use the command line method.
-This method is the easiest way to install TizenBrew.
+This method is the 2nd easiest way to install TizenBrew.

 1. Download the latest TizenBrew USB Demo Package from the [releases page](https://github.com/reisxd/TizenBrew/releases/latest).